5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-RTC0)/README.md

 }
 ```

-To enable an existing but otherwise disabled `RTC` for macOS only, you can add `SSDT-RTC_STA0F.aml` which changes the return value for `_STA` from `0` to `0x0F`, so the existing RTC used, so you don't have to use fake one:
+To enable an existing but otherwise disabled `RTC` for macOS only, you can add `SSDT-RTC_STA0F.aml`.
+It changes the return value for `_STA` from `0` to `0x0F`, so the existing RTC is enabled.
+This way you don't have to add a fake RTC:

 ```swift
 DefinitionBlock ("", "SSDT", 2, "HACK", "HackLife", 0x00000000)